ProgerXP/Notepad2e/Readme.txt

   file is opened.

   File Shell Menu (Alt+R) - invokes Explorer's context menu for currently opened file.
+Current directory is set to file's path.

   Rename To (Alt+F6) - acts as Save As but deletes original file on success.

   Disabled triple-click and triple-Ctrl+Space behaviour that previously caused selection of the entire line (now keep word selection).
+Line can still be selected with standard Ctrl+Shift+Space hotkey.

   Changed default gutter style from size:-2;fore:#ff0000 to size:-1.